turingschool/backend-curriculum-site/module2/projects/relational_rails/index.md

 ## Permission

 - If there is a specific gem you'd like to use in this project that is not mentioned on this project page, you must get permission from your instructors first.
-  - Pre-approved gems are `pry, capybara, orderly, launchy, simplecov, shoulda-matchers, factory_bot_rails, faker`
+  - Pre-approved gems are `rspec-rails, pry, capybara, orderly, launchy, simplecov, shoulda-matchers, factory_bot_rails, faker`

 ## Setup
 Students should create their own new Rails app for this project.
 Students can reference the [Task Manager tutorial app](https://github.com/turingschool-examples/task_manager_rails) for how to set up a new Rails project.